LorenzoPolli/my-shiny-app/README.md

 Packages used: `shiny`, `ggplot2`, `tidyverse`, `dplyr`, `extrafont`.
-In case you need to install one of them, please, just run on RStudio the code `install.packages(packagename)`, where `packagename` correspond to the name of one of the packages mentioned above.
+In case you need to install one of them, please, just run on RStudio the code `install.packages(packagename)`, where `packagename` corresponds to the name of one of the packages mentioned above.

 i.e. One of the package you may need to install is `extrafont`.
 After having installed it, to make it effective in Rstudio, run the command `font_import()`.
 This will make available a set of fonts already available in other popular programs.
 To make sure the procedure has been completed, restart RStudio.